vsawchuk/Random-Menu/README.md

-# Project 02: Random Menu Generator
+# Random Menu Generator Project
 Create a program that runs from the Terminal that will create a random menu based on several items that you determine.

 ## Baseline